lowRISC/opentitan/hw/ip/otbn/README.md

       <td>RO</td>
       <td><a name="key-s0-l">KEY_S0_L</a></td>
       <td>
         Bits [255:0] of share 0 of the 384b OTBN sideload key provided by the [Key Manager](../keymgr/README.md).

-A `KEY_INVALID` software error is raised on read if the Key Manager has not provided a key.
+        A `KEY_INVALID` software error is raised on read if the Key Manager has not provided a valid key.
       </td>
     </tr>
     <tr>